streetpea/chiaki-ng/docs/setup/controlling.md

         Using Steam Input with your DualSense controller means you won't have access to haptics, adaptive triggers, or gyro controls via your DualSense.
 If these are important to you, please disable steam input according to the other tab.

-    The easiest way to configure all of the necessary shortcuts for `chiaki4deck` on DualSense is to copy the profile I have created in the `COMMUNITY LAYOUTS` tab with the aforementioned touch menu for extra commands.
+    The easiest way to configure all of the necessary shortcuts for `chiaki-ng` on DualSense is to copy the profile I have created in the `COMMUNITY LAYOUTS` tab with the aforementioned touch menu for extra commands.
 DualShock 4 can also use a similar layout mapping.

     ???+ example "Add Default PlayStation Controller Mapping"

-        1. Go to the `chiaki4deck` game page
+        1. Go to the `chiaki-ng` game page

         2. Select the gamepad icon on the right hand side of the page to go the controller configuration menu